This post may contain affiliate links. Please read my disclosure policy.

 The crumb is soft with a bit of chew, and tiny bubbles from excellent fermentation.
 The tomatoes bring an intense sweet-tart flavor, one which seems to subtly permeate the entire loaf.

-Perhaps my favorite part is the cheese that makes its way to the top of the bread, oozes out, and begins to form a cheese crust.
-Drool.
+Perhaps my favorite part is the cheese that makes its way to the top of the bread, oozes out, and begins to form a cheese crust, just like my jalapeno cheddar sourdough.
+YUM.

 Wood River Creamery is located in Wisconsin, my home state!
 They produce award-winning specialty cheeses, handcrafted in small batches by Burnett Dairy Cooperative’s Master Cheesemaker.
 This one-of-a-kind, aged Cheddar Gruyere blend is creamy, nutty and delicious.
 It was the ideal choice for working into a loaf of sourdough because it melts beautifully, and bakes to perfection.